Nir2306/Task-app/README.md

-# 📊 Timesheet Tracker
+# 📊 Task Tracker

 A modern, full-featured web application for tracking your daily activities and time.
 Built with React, Firebase, and modern web technologies.
-Features cloud sync, offline support, and a beautiful mobile-responsive interface.
+Features cloud sync, offline support, Mauritian public holidays integration, and a beautiful mobile-responsive interface.

 ## ✨ Features

 ### Core Functionality
-- **📅 Calendar Integration**: Select dates and times easily with intuitive date/time pickers
+- **📅 Calendar Integration**:
+  - Desktop: Traditional form-based entry with calendar picker
+  - Mobile: Google Calendar-style interface with Day, Month, and List views
+  - Click any time slot to create tasks
+  - Color-coded tasks with duration highlighting
 - **⏱️ Time Tracking**: Add task entries with name, duration, and optional comments
 - **📋 Task Management**: View, edit, and delete all your time entries with advanced filtering
 - **📈 Visual Dashboards**: